 Medical support: the GP

-When coming from the European Union there’s a standard coverage that’s accepted everywhere.
-However, it’s a good choice to find a clinic in nearest place to your house in case you need anything.
+It’s good to find a clinic in nearest place to your house in case you need anything.
 This means that you have to register to a General Pratictioner, or GP.

 To do this, the most important thing to have is a proof of address, because GPs are local and accept only people that are resident in the area.